mikepk/botocore/docs/source/reference/services/elasticbeanstalk.rst

     :type PlatformArn: string
     :param PlatformArn:

-      The ARN of the custome platform.
+      The ARN of the custom platform.